mayur11235/lets-mcp/README.md

 ## Scenario 2: Test Client-Server Interaction

 This scenario tests the interaction between a client and a server that can execute shell commands.
-The `server2.py` script will run any shell command passed to the client during their interaction.
+The `server2.py` script will run any shell command passed to the client during interaction.

 * **Client Script:** `src/clients/client.py`
 * **Server Script:** `src/servers/server2.py`